This post contains affiliate links. Please see my disclosure about affiliate links here.

 South and West Kerry are world leaders when it comes to attracting tourists.
 But North Kerry has some worthwhile attractions along its coastal stretch.
 Here I will outline an itinerary for a day tour of North Kerry.

 The majority of the route described below forms part of the Wild Atlantic Way in Kerry.
+For accommodation recommendations, please scroll to the end of the post.

 TOUR OF NORTH KERRY ROUTE